PsychNeuro/ed1/book/glossary.md

 are *unconditioned stimuli* which evoke emotionally salient internal states such as reward or pain, and serve as the critical learning signals in both +classical-conditioning and +instrumental conditioning.

 ## V

+#### variables
+are things that can be measured in scientific research studies, such as IQ, number of vocabulary words, etc.  The +independent-variable is manipulated in an +experimental study, while the +dependent-variable is recorded to determine if there was an effect of the manipulation.

 ## W